Obamacare has fallen, and it can’t get up.

 “Then the president added, almost as an afterthought: ‘And you know, we don’t get to select which programs we implement or not.’
 Since Obama chooses which parts of which laws he wants to implement and enforce at will, as if Congress were a supercommittee brainstorming ideas rather than a coequal branch passing laws, I’m guessing he would explain that he is again being take too literally when he’s obviously just posturing.” —Seth Mandel, Obama Stumbles Despite Friendly Press

 “[Obamacare] was presented as an act of charity, a plan to cover the uninsured.
 That was the issue as they presented it.
 But the actual goal of Obamacare’s socialist sponsors was a single payer system – government healthcare — which would put the state in control of the lives of every American, man, woman and child.
 That is the reason that none of the promises made about Obamacare was true, beginning with his campaign lie that Obamacare government health care was not a program he would support.
-Obamacare will not cover 30 million uninsured Americans, as Obama and the Democrats said it would; Obamacare will not lower costs, as they promised it would; Obamacare will deprive many Americans of their doctors and healthcare plans, as they assured everyone it would not; Obamacare is a new tax, as they swore it wouldn’t be.
-All these promises Obama and the Democrats made were false because they were only a camouflage for their real goal actual goal, which was universal control. …
+Obamacare will not cover 30 million uninsured Americans, as Obama and the Democrats said it would; Obamacare will not lower costs, as they promised it would; Obamacare will deprive many Americans of their doctors and healthcare plans, as they assured everyone it would not; Obamacare is a new tax, as they swore it wouldn’t be. …

 “If you want to fight the left you have to fight fire with fire.
 That means first and foremost you have to hold them to account for hurting the people they are pretending to help.
 Whose opportunities are going to be wrecked by Obamacare?
 Health care taxes will go up for those who pay taxes – the middle class – while their incomes will go down.
 Already Obamacare is cutting the workweek to 30 hours.
 Whose pocket books do you think that is hitting?” —David Horowitz, The Threat We Face